 - There must be evidence of scholarly activity.
-Fellows must submit at least one clinical and/or research project during the fellowship to a National or Regional Society meeting or journal.
+Fellows must submit at least one research study or quality improvement project during the fellowship to a National, International or Regional Society meeting or journal.
 The research project need not be accepted for presentation by the conference or for publication in the journal to which it was submitted.
 Documentation of these activities needs to be provided with all membership or accreditation applications.

 - The fellowship program should be designed such that transition to independent practice is emphasized.

 - The fellowship Program Director must have been at the applying institution for at least one year and must be at minimum 3 years out of fellowship training at the time of the application.

 - The program is required to have both an Associate Program Director and Designated Institutional Official (DIO)